Ludgrove School: 1973–2004

 By the start of the 1973–1974 academic year there was a record number of boys in the school, 128 in total, yet a sense of decline was apparent.
 Buildings were decaying, facilities were increasingly regarded as outdated and the school was in deficit, with many accounts overdue or unpaid.
 The "forward order book" of future entrants was also noticeably thinner than earlier years.
 On top of these issues, Eton and other public schools were growing critical of Ludgrove over its modest academic achievements.
 In response, Barber and Marston had the structure of the school repaired and began placing greater emphasis on academic performance.
 While sport continued to play a part in the culture of the school, the "centre of gravity" shifted from field to classroom.
 It was no longer taken for granted that boys would pass into their preferred school, and more was asked of both staff and students.

 Pastoral life also changed and there was a stronger focus on providing a happy environment for pupils, as opposed to a spartan, "stiff upper lip" environment.
-In the mid-70s corporal punishment was abandoned when Gerald Barber misplaced his cane and simply decided from then on he would no longer bother.
-The profile of the school was raised further with the enrolling of Prince William in 1992 and Prince Harry in 1994, which resulted in the presence of personal protection officers operating discreetly on site.
+In the mid-70s corporal punishment was abruptly abandoned when Gerald Barber misplaced his cane and decided from then on he would not continue to enforce it.
+The profile of the school was raised further with the enrolling of Prince William in 1990 and Prince Harry in 1992, which resulted in the presence of personal protection officers operating discreetly on site.